vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 Continuing our efforts to maximize GPU utilization, we also revamped how the model output is processed in vLLM.

-Previously, after generating each token, vLLM moved the model output from GPU to CPU, checked the stop criteria to determine if the request had finished, and then executed the next step.
+Previously, after generating each token, vLLM moved the model output from GPU to CPU, checked the stopping criteria to determine if the request had finished, and then executed the next step.
 This output processing was often slow, involving de-tokenizing the generated token IDs and performing string matching, with the overhead increasing as batch sizes grew.

 To address this inefficiency, we introduced asynchronous output processing, which overlaps the output processing with model execution.
 Instead of processing the output immediately, vLLM now delays it, performing the processing of the `n`-th step output while executing the `n+1`-th step.
-This approach assumes that no request from the `n`-th step has met the stop criteria, incurring a slight overhead of executing one additional step per request.
+This approach assumes that no request from the `n`-th step has met the stopping criteria, incurring a slight overhead of executing one additional step per request.
 However, the significant boost in GPU utilization more than offsets this cost, leading to improved overall performance.

 This improves the time-per-output-token of running Llama 70B models on 4xH100 by 8.7%.

 #### Miscellaneous optimization
-To further shorten CPU overhead, we carefully examine the whole codebase and apply possible optimizations:
+To further reduce the CPU overhead, we carefully examined the whole codebase and performed the following optimizations:
 - As requests come and finish, Python will allocate new objects and deallocate them again and again.
-It turns out we can create an object cache ([#7162](https://github.com/vllm-project/vllm/pull/7162)) to hold these objects, with significant end-to-end speedup.
+To alleviate this overhead, we create an object cache ([#7162](https://github.com/vllm-project/vllm/pull/7162)) to hold these objects, which significantly improves the end-to-end throughput by 24%.
 - When sending data from CPU to GPU, we use non-blocking operations ([#7172](https://github.com/vllm-project/vllm/pull/7172)) as much as possible.
 The CPU can launch many copy operations while the GPU is copying the data.
 - vLLM supports diverse attention backends and sampling algorithms.
-Its code is designed to be general enough to deal with all cases.
-For commonly used workloads with simple sampling requests ([#7117](https://github.com/vllm-project/vllm/pull/7117)), we introduce a fast code path to skip complicated and slow processing steps.
+For commonly used workloads with simple sampling requests ([#7117](https://github.com/vllm-project/vllm/pull/7117)), we introduce a fast code path that skips the complex steps.

 Over the last month, the vLLM community has devoted many efforts for such optimizations.
 And we will continue to optimize the code base to improve the efficiency.